 - Oil for deep frying

 Mince the benishoga and mix with the rice along with 2/3 tsp of salt.

-Use fish bone tweezers to remove any fine bones that may be present in the dark red meat.
+Use fish bone tweezers to remove any fine bones that may be present in the mackerel.
 Cut into 8-10 equal pieces and dust with tempura flour mix.